Background Optimization

-Otherwise, when you see a message that says "Disabled automatically, async requests blocked", it means that EWWW IO attempted to send a test async request to admin-ajax.php, and the test failed, so the plugin could not enable background mode.
+Otherwise, if you see that background mode is disabled, it means that EWWW IO attempted to send a test async request to admin-ajax.php, and the test failed, so the plugin could not enable background mode.

 The test request is a small, random string (a bunch of letters and numbers) that is sent in an HTTP request from your server, to itself.
 So if anything prevents the server from communicating with itself (I know that sounds impossible, but it isn't), then the test will fail, and background mode won't work.